projektorius96/electron-views-composer/views/content/README.md

-The `./views/content` path defines:
+The content defined under top-level `./views/content` path, is as follows:
-- `primary`, mostly stationary content
+- `primary`, mostly stationary content;
-- `seconary`, those are floating windows, but future APIs may allow them to be converted to primary at run-time
+- `seconary`, those are mostly floating windows, but future APIs may allow them to be promoted to the primary one(s) ad hoc;